AbstractorSoftware/.github/profile/README.md

-# 🚀 Startup IMS
+# 🚀 Startup Abstractor Software

-Welcome to **Startup IMS**!
+Welcome to **Startup Abstractor Software**!
 We are a dynamic software development team based in Peru 🇵🇪, specializing in delivering high-quality products using the latest technologies.

 ## 👨‍💻 Who We Are

-At Startup IMS, we pride ourselves on our expertise in crafting reliable and scalable software solutions.
+At Startup Abstractor Software, we pride ourselves on our expertise in crafting reliable and scalable software solutions.
 With years of experience, our team excels in:

 - **.NET** - Backend development, microservices, and enterprise solutions.
 - **Angular** - Frontend development with a focus on responsive and user-friendly interfaces.